axelvaldez/radical-companies/_posts/4-radical-model/2023-01-12-what-about-people-who-dont-care.markdown

   <div class='_qnablock'>
    <p class='_speakera'>What about people who don&rsquo;t seem to care and just want to be told what to do?</p>
    <p class='_speakerb'>This may be because that&rsquo;s what has worked for them,</p>
-   <p class='_speakera'>If I do what the boss says, I you can&rsquo;t be blamed.
-He may yell at you, but if heads roll, it won&rsquo;t be mine.</p>
+   <p class='_speakera'>But if I do what the boss says, I can&rsquo;t be blamed.
+He may yell at you, but when heads roll, it won&rsquo;t be mine.</p>
    <p class='_speakerb'>It maintains the status quo, and the great majority of people don&rsquo;t expect any more than the status quo.
 So, you must find a way to help people learn the alternatives.</p>
   </div>